-If you or a loved one has suffered a serious workplace injury or a fatal accident (see wrongful death claims) due to negligent safety standards or dangerous working conditions, you should consider hiring an attorney who will help you recover the fair and just compensation you need to cover lost wages, medical bills, pain and suffering, and other incurred losses.
+If you or a loved one has suffered a serious workplace injury or a fatal accident (see wrongful death claims) due to negligent safety standards or dangerous working conditions, you should consider hiring a Columbus workplace injury attorney who will help you recover the fair and just compensation you need to cover lost wages, medical bills, pain and suffering, and other incurred losses.

 Depending upon the unique circumstances of the case, there may be grounds for a workers’ compensation, employer intentional tort, third party liability, product liability, or premises liability claim.
 Miller Law has experience in successfully resolving and prosecuting each of these types of claims.